RandyKLe/YummyNoodleBar/README.md

 The web has become a core part of our lives, from shopping to finding the closest ATM.
 Web applications, server software sending HTML over HTTP, implement the web.

-Spring helps you build web applications that scale from a small internal applications to those serving millions of users and thousands of concurrent requests.
+Spring helps you build web applications that scale from a small internal application to those serving millions of users and thousands of concurrent requests.

 Whether you are beginning the construction of a web application using Spring, or are just curious on what a Spring backed web application looks like, you've come to the right place.